 If there are a large number of bot-generated contacts, remove them from your account by exporting them and then re-importing them as a file of unsubscribed contacts.

-If there are a small handful, you can mark each as unsubscribed one by one.
+If there is a small handful, you can mark each as unsubscribed one by one.

-When Confirm Opt-in is activated, contacts who sign up for your mailing list through one of our sign-up tools are sent an automatic Confirm Opt-in Email to the email address they provided, asking them to confirm their subscription.
+When Confirm Opt-in is activated, new subscribers receive an automatic Confirm Opt-in Email at the email address they provided, asking them to confirm their subscription.
 Contacts must click the confirmation link in the email to be added to your list.
 The result is that only real-life contacts who want to hear from you, and not the bot-generated ones, will be added to your list.